metagenomics/2015-biogas-cebitec/README.md

 By default, the metagenome assembly (*Ray Meta*) will run with 48 threads.
 Read preprocessing (*Trimmomatic*) and mapping (*Bowtie2*) with 8 threads each.
 This suits e.g. a single-node machine with 48 cores and parallel execution of make with `make -j`.
 Please adjust the default values accordingly.

+**Note:** [*Ray Meta* is nondeterministic](http://sourceforge.net/p/denovoassembler/mailman/message/31936187/) on 2 or more cores, and thus the assembly results will slightly vary from run to run.
+Downstream analyses will be affected by this, but the results are of comparable quality and mostly consistent.

 ### Docker container

 [@pbelmann](https://github.com/pbelmann) implemented and tested the [accompanying Docker container](https://registry.hub.docker.com/u/metagenomics/2015-biogas-cebitec).